Melaku05/Docker/docker-for-djagno/first-virtual-then-dockerize/firsts~.md

 docker build .
 ```
 ## create docker-compose file
 `
+In order to run the container
+we need a list of instructions in a file called docker-compose.yml .
+`

+`
 Moving on we now need to create a docker-compose.yml file to control how to run the container